RamblingCookieMonster/PSDepend/README.md

 PSDepend allows you to write simple *.depend.psd1 files that describe what dependencies you need, which you can invoke with `Invoke-PSDepend`

+*WARNING*:

+* Opening this up quite early.
+There will be breaking changes without notice until we hit version 0.1.0
+* Minimal to no testing.
+This is in my backlog, but PRs would be welcome!
-WARNING: Opening this up quite early.
-Things will change.
-Would love ideas, feedback, pull requests, etc., but if you rely on this, consider pinning a specific version to avoid hitting breaking changes.
+* Would love ideas, feedback, pull requests, etc., but if you rely on this, consider pinning a specific version to avoid hitting breaking changes.

 ## Defining Dependencies